MISAU-DIS/sis-rme-etl/README.md

 - *processorFullClassName*: The fully qualified class name of a custom processor implementation to override the default processing behavior.
 - *skipFinalDataVerification*: Controls whether the final verification step is executed.
 This step checks if all source records were successfully processed into the destination.
 Setting this to true skips the verification, which can improve performance for large datasets.
 - *doNotWriteOperationHistory*: By default, the ETL process records execution details in staging tables.
 Setting this to true disables history tracking, which can improve performance but reduces traceability.
 - *useSharedConnectionPerThread*: When using multi-threading, setting this to true forces all threads to share the same database connection.
 This can reduce deadlocks but may impact performance.
 It is useful when consistency across batch operations is required.
+You cannot use this setting when connection defaultAutoCommit is set to true;
 - *actionType*: Defines the action to be performed on the destination:
   - *CREATE* – Inserts new records (default)
   - *UPDATE* – Updates existing records